 All reagents supplied need to be stored at 2 °C – 8 °C, unopened reagents will retain reactivity until expiration date.
 Do not use reagents beyond this date.

-- Microtiter plate consisting of 12 strips with 8 breakable wells: Coated with anti pecan nut antibodies.
+- Microtiter Plate: Coated with anti pecan nut antibodies.

 - Substrate Solution (TMB).

 - Washing Solution (PBS + Tween 20)(10x Concentrate).